yousefgheibi/yousefgheibi/README.md

 **Hi there, I'm Yousef Gheibi**

-Experienced Frontend Developer with +3 years of hands-on experience, specializing in Angular, adept at creating scalable web applications.
-Familiar with backend technologies.
-Committed to clean and maintainable code and delivering high-quality user experiences.
+Experienced Frontend Developer with +3 years of hands-on experience, specializing in Angular, creating scalable web applications.
+Familiar with backend technologies, focused on clean and maintainable code, delivering high quality user experiences.
-Passionate about staying up-to-date with the latest frontend technologies and best practices.
+Stay up to date with the latest frontend technologies and best practices.

 </br>